LBHackney-IT/Data-Platform-Playbook/docs/playbook/Module-0.md

 ### Benefits of using these tools

-The notebooking tool uses your local resources to execute the code, meaning you don’t consume AWS resources, saving Hackney money
+The notebooking tool uses your local resources to execute the code, meaning you don’t consume AWS resources, saving Hackney money.
 Feedback on errors is a lot quicker, and as a result is a lot easier to debug.
-This makes it more efficient for developing code
+This makes it more efficient for developing code.
-To set up the notebooking environment, click here [Link to other Playbook article Notebook Environment Setup - Google Docs ]
+To set up the notebooking environment, click here [Link to other Playbook article Notebook Environment Setup - Google Docs ].

 ## Amazon Web Services (AWS)